 This focus on infrastructure investment, though evolving, is one of the areas where CCP malign influence differs between developing and advanced economies and democracies.
-Logically, the CCP party-state apparatus uses infrastructure investment in developing economies as one of its main points of entry, 13 something that, with few exceptions, does not apply to its efforts to influence developed economies.
+Logically, the CCP party-state apparatus uses infrastructure investment in developing economies as one of its main points of entry, something that, with few exceptions, does not apply to its efforts to influence developed economies.
 Whether through BRI or other lending instruments, the CCP offers ostensibly better terms and fewer requirements in terms of transparency, accountability, respect for human rights and environment protection than similar bodies such as the IMF or the World Bank.
 This has proven appealing to a number of countries in the developing world.

-14 economies are certainly not immune to such practices, in its economic engagement with countries in the developing world, the CCP relies heavily on elite capture and cooptation of officials, persons of influence, politicians (active or retired), and the leverage resulting from corruption or dependence on the PRC market to exert its influence.
+Another key area of PRC economic engagement that differs between developing and advanced economies is in the deployment or exploitation of corruption and elite capture.
+While advanced economies are certainly not immune to such practices, in its economic engagement with countries in the developing world, the CCP relies heavily on elite capture and cooptation of officials, persons of influence, politicians (active or retired), and the leverage resulting from corruption or dependence on the PRC market to exert its influence.
 To facilitate a favorable environment for Chinese enterprises and encourage pro-China foreign policy decisions, the Chinese government has lavished foreign leaders and their coterie with personal "donations" and market access for their privately owned companies.
 15 Elite capture has been used to great effect to help Chinese companies like Huawei enter new markets, benefiting few with financial kickbacks while potentially exposing key infrastructure and private data to a company that is ultimately accountable to the CCP's National Intelligence Law.
 16 The CCP also exploits existing domestic corruption in the countries where large infrastructure projects are being considered, which can result in enrichment for politicians and businesspeople involved and thus create leverage over them.
-17 Such relationships also give the politicians and businesspeople involved an incentive to protect that relationship, which often will give them an advantage over their competitors, whether they be politicians or other businesses.
+Such relationships also give the politicians and businesspeople involved an incentive to protect that relationship, which often will give them an advantage over their competitors, whether they be politicians or other businesses.
 18 This type of relationship, which exists in both the developed and developing world, also creates proxies that, without necessarily needing to be prompted by the CCP, will help it achieve its objectives because their interests now align with China's, rather than the public interest.
-19